forta-network/docs/docs/scanner-quickstart.md

 ## Initial Setup

-Forta scan node node CLI allows you to set up your first Forta configuration directory along with creating and managing your scan node's private key'.
+Forta scan node node CLI allows you to set up your first Forta configuration directory along with creating and managing your scan node's private key.

 ### Initialize Forta Directory